npm package discovery and stats viewer.

 plus various hooks and helpers for react integration.

-models live alongside their permissions and mutations. queries are just functions that use a global zql builder.
+mutations live in mutations/ with their permissions. queries are just functions that use a global zql builder. schema is derived from drizzle.

 queries